 You may have to accept it

 If you are wondering why your colony is not building wax combs, run through this short list.
 You can easily figure out why comb building is not happening, although it’s hard to do anything about it.
-In my experience, fall comb building has been associated with strong fall nectar flows.
+In my experience, fall comb building comes along with strong fall nectar flows.
 Otherwise, the bees make do with what they have.

 Honey Bee Suite